ndrewtl/airspace-jekyll/_posts/2018-04-06-model-design.md

 <center> <img src="{{ site.baseurl }}/img/model_re.png" alt="Img" style="width: 500px;"/> <img src="{{ site.baseurl }}/img/model_fe.png" alt="Img" style="width: 500px;"/></center>

+__The left plot with the random effect coefficients shows the *deviation* for each category in the __

-__For our second question, how does temperature influence species richness, we can design a similar model with one important difference - we will include `Year` as a random effect to account for temporal autocorrelation.__
+### For our second question, how does temperature influence species richness, we can design a similar model with one important difference - we will include `Year` as a random effect to account for temporal autocorrelation.__

 ```r
 plant_m_temp <- lmer(Richness ~ Mean.Temp + (1|Site/Block/Plot) + (1|Year),